inverno-io/inverno-mods/inverno-redis/README.md

     )
 ));

-// Commands are sent sent on subscribe following reactive principles results.subscribe(...);
+// Commands are sent on subscribe following reactive principles results.subscribe(...);
 ```